CellTrackingChallenge/py-ctcmetrics/README.md

 [![Python package](https://github.com/TimoK93/ctc-metrics/actions/workflows/python-package.yml/badge.svg)](https://github.com/TimoK93/ctc-metrics/actions/workflows/python-package.yml)

 # CTC-Metrics
-An python implementation of the metrics used in the [Cell-Tracking-Challenge](https://celltrackingchallenge.net/).
+A python implementation of the metrics used in the [Cell-Tracking-Challenge](https://celltrackingchallenge.net/).
 Additionally, [CHOTA](...), and the metrics of the [MOTChallenge](https://motchallenge.net/) are implemented.

----

-**WORK IN PROGRESS!**

-The first tested version will be published soon.

 ---